-Sean McGowan will enter his 4th season of coaching defense at Yale in 2018.
-He coached LBs for the 2015-17 seasons will switch to coaching DBs in 2018.
-As defensive coordinator in 2017, McGowan led a record setting defense that touted seven All-Ivy selections on thier road to winning the Ivy League chamiponship.
-He also coached 2017 Bushnell Cup Winner Matthew Oplinger.
-McGowan, who has coached at seven different schools and been a defensive coordinator at three, brought a wealth of experience as Yale’s defensive coordinator.
+As defensive coordinator in 2017, McGowan led a record-setting defense that touted seven All-Ivy selections on the way to winning the Ivy League championship.
+He also coached 2017 Bushnell Cup winner Matthew Oplinger.
+McGowan, who coached at seven different schools and has been a defensive coordinator at three, brought a wealth of experience as Yale’s defensive coordinator.

 McGowan, who has 19 years of college coaching experience, came to Yale from Boston College, where he helped the Eagles win seven games in 2014 and earn a trip to the Pinstripes Bowl.